 Avery Wong began her involvement with JACL during the quarantine, looking for volunteering opportunities.
-She began with designing activity sheets to promote mental health in her community, ex-
+She began with designing activity sheets to promote mental health in her community, expanded to holiday greeting cards in different languages and continued with creating care packages for the Yu-Ai Kai members in the senior community.
 Last summer, Wong was one of three interns for JACL to help redesign the walking tour of Japantown to encourage younger generations to get involved in their community.
 She advocated for not just multigenerational access but also multicultural access.
-In her recommendation letter, Wong was praised for her "rare combination of initiative, enthusiasm, determination and leadership that makes her highly effective and respected by her peers and superiors."
+In her recommendation letter, Wong was praised for her "rare combination of initiative. enthusiasm, determination and leadership that makes her highly effective and respected by her peers and superiors."
 She will be studying Asian American Studies at New York University.
 Before volunteering and working for JACL, she had trouble imagining her future self, but with these opportunities, she wants to continue having a role in community involvement and change.
+Personal Statement: